Peregrinus Proteus

 Peregrinus Proteus (Περεγρῖνος Πρωτεύς; c.
 95 – 165 AD) was a Greek Cynic philosopher, from Parium in Mysia.
-Leaving home at a young age, he first lived with the Christians in Palestine, before eventually being expelled from that community and adopting the life of a Cynic philosopher and eventually settling in Greece.
-He is most remembered for committing suicide after giving his own funeral oration, cremating himself on a funeral pyre at the Olympic Games in 165.
+Leaving home at a young age, he first lived with the Christians in Roman Palestine.
+After being expelled from that community he adopted the life of a Cynic philosopher and eventually settled in Greece.
+Peregrinus is most remembered for his suicide after giving his own funeral oration, cremating himself on a funeral pyre at the Olympic Games in 165.
 By 180 AD, a statue of Peregrinus had been erected in his home city of Parium; it was reputed to have oracular powers.

 Life

 Lucian's satirical biography

 The only detailed account of the life of Peregrinus was recorded by Lucian in his satire, The Death of Peregrinus (De Morte Peregrini).
 Although this account is hostile to Peregrinus, the bare facts of his life can be extracted.

 Peregrinus was born in Parium, c.
 95 AD.
 At a young age he was suspected of parricide, and was obliged to leave his native home.
 During his wanderings he reached Palestine, he came into close contact with the Christian community, and quickly rose to a position of authority.
 He suffered a term of imprisonment at the hands of the Roman authorities, during which the Christians gave him much aid.
 He may have expected to be martyred, but the Governor of Syria released him.

 He seems to have become a Cynic at this point, because he returned home and renounced his inheritance, giving away all his money to the people of his home city.
 He resumed his wandering life, maintaining close relations with the Christians at first, but eventually he offended them in some way, and was expelled from the Christian community.
 He went to Egypt to study with the famous Cynic Agathobulus, where he learned the harsh asceticism of the sect.
 He made his way to Rome, where he began a campaign of abuse against the Roman authorities, and especially the emperor Antoninus Pius.
 He gained a following among the masses, and it may be at this point that Theagenes became his chief disciple.
 Although tolerated at first, he was eventually expelled by the City Prefect.